KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Getting Started.md

 You can use KeyboardKit in different ways in your iOS app targets:

 * Keyboard extensions can use KeyboardKit to create more powerful keyboards.
-* Main apps can use KeyboardKit to check if a keyboard is enabled, has full access etc.
+* Apps can use KeyboardKit to check if a keyboard is enabled, has full access etc.
-* Main apps can create KeyboardKit-based input controllers and use them for its text fields.
+* Apps can create custom input controllers and use KeyboardKit for the text field.
-* Other targets can use KeyboardKit to build upon its functionality.
+* Other targets, like widgets can use KeyboardKit to build upon its functionality.

 Other platforms, such as macOS, watchOS and tvOS can use KeyboardKit as well, even though creating custom keyboards on those platforms may not be the most common use-case.